Find care, claims & more with our new app.Go mobile

 Some procedures are only covered when specific criteria are met for coverage.
 Medical records can be requested for the review of coverage criteria.

 Your ARBenefits Plan provides some services recommended for the prevention and early detection of disease.
 You may review the Preventive Services or the Immunization Benefit Coverage policies at arbenefits.org under Coverage Policies for services received prior to June 1, 2014, and see Health Advantage coverage policy for services beginning June 1, 2014, to the present.

-Please refer to your Summary Plan Description for specific information.
-It is your responsibility to ensure that your provider contacts ActiveHealth for School & State members at 1-877-815-1017 for prior approval for you to receive these types of services.
+Refer to your Summary Plan Description for specific information.
+It is your responsibility to ensure your provider contacts us at 1-800-482-8416 for School & State members for precertification to receive these types of services.